Bioconductor/bioconductor.org/content/developers/unitTesting-guidelines.md

-In a typical test function, as you can see in `test_divideBy`, you invoke one of your program's functions or methods, then call an appropriate RUnit check function to make sure that the result is correct.
-RUnit reports failures, if there are any, with enough context to track down the error.
+In a typical test function, as you can see in `test_divideBy`, you invoke one of your program's functions or methods, then call an appropriate *RUnit* check function to make sure that the result is correct.  *RUnit* reports failures, if there are any, with enough context to track down the error.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>

 <h2 id="conventions">Conventions for the Build Process</h2>

-Though writing unit tests is easy, and though they make software development much easier than doing without, it can be quite confusing to set up your Bioconductor package properly so that

-    R CMD check MyPackage

-finds and run your tests.
-For that reason, we take some pains here to describe exactly how things should be set up, and what is going on behind the scenes.
-(See the [next section](#duringDeveloment) for the much simpler technique to use when you want to test only a small part of your code).
+Writing unit tests is easy, though your Bioconductor package must be set up properly so that `R CMD check MyPackage` finds and run your tests.
+We take some pains to describe exactly how things should be set up, and what is going on behind the scenes.
+(See the [next section](#duringDeveloment) for the simple technique to use when you want to test only a small part of your code).

-1. The standard command `R CMD check MyPackage` sources and runs all R files found in your `MyPackage/tests/ directory`.
-2. Historically, and sometimes still, R package developers place test code of their own invention and style into one or more files in this 'tests' directory.
+The standard command `R CMD check MyPackage` sources and runs all R files found in your `MyPackage/tests/` directory.
+Historically, and sometimes still, *R* package developers place test code of their own invention and style into one or more files in this `tests` directory.

-3. RUnit support was added to this already-existing structure and practice about 2005, and the additions can be confusing, beginning with the indirect way in which your test functions are found and executed.
+*RUnit* was added to this already-existing structure and practice about 2005, and the additions can be confusing, beginning with the indirect way in which your test functions are found and executed.
 (But follow these steps and all should be well.
-Post to bioc-devel if you run into any difficulty.)
+Post to [bioc-devel] if you run into any difficulty.)

 There are two steps:

-1. Create the file  'MyPackage/tests/runTests.R' with these contents:
+1. Create the file `MyPackage/tests/runTests.R` with these contents:

        require("MyPackage") || stop("unable to load MyPackage")
        BiocGenerics:::testPackage("MyPackage")